hnakamur/FormatLink-Firefox/README.md

 If you select a sub menu with a Control key pressed, then the selected format is becoming the default format.

+### keyboard shortcut
+Press the shortcut key Alt+C to copy the URL in the default format.
+If you selected some text, the selected text is used instead of the page title.

 ## Flexible settings
 You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link" Extension.
 In format settings, you can use the mini template language.